 HBO Max is the tantalizing on-demand offering from WarnerMedia.
 It hosts a mouth-watering agglomeration of shows, and, where Disney Plus supports Team Marvel, HBO Max is staunchly Team DC.

 Like HBO Now there’s a single subscription plan available at $14.99 per month.
-Membership grants you access to an impressive 10,000 hours of film and TV content: iconic HBO shows like Game of Thrones, The Sopranos, and Sex and the City, recent blockbusters like Wonder Woman 1984, as well as being the exclusive home of TV favorite Friends and the Studio Ghibli collection.
+Membership grants you access to an impressive 10,000 hours of film and TV content: iconic HBO shows like Game of Thrones and The Sopranos, recent HBO hits like Lovecraft Country and Mare of Easttown, blockbusters like Mortal Kombat, as well as being the exclusive home of classic TV series like Friends and The Fresh Prince of Bel Air.

-But rather than resting on their laurels, they’re investing in an exciting range of Original content too, which currently includes the thrilling sci-fi Raised by Wolves, DC’s Doom Patrol, and Robert Zemeckis’s remake of The Witches.
+But rather than resting on their laurels, it's invested in an exciting range of Original content too, which currently includes the thrilling sci-fi Raised by Wolves, DC’s Doom Patrol, and Robert Zemeckis’s remake of The Witches.
 Additionally, all of Warner Brothers 2021 blockbusters will stream simultaneously on the platform a month from their debut, and at no extra charge.

 HBO Max can be viewed on - among other devices: apps on iOS and Android, Apple and Android TVs, PCs and Macs via the HBO Max website, as well as consoles such as Xbox One and PlayStation 4.
 And finally, you can get HBO Max on Roku and on Fire Stick, too.